saisaharsh512-cmd/saisaharsh512-cmd/README.md

           When i could increase the consciousness of entire Humanity.

 What am i good at :
-          Self-Confidence
+          Self-Confidence,
-          Working with people
+          Working with people,
-          Not pretending
+          Not pretending ,
-          Oration
+          Orating,
-          Thinking Clearly
+          Thinking Clearly,
-          Convincing
+          Convincing , and
           Managing people